stackblaze/vcluster/DATABASE_CLEANUP.md

 ### Option 2: Manual Cleanup

-If you deleted a vCluster without the `--delete-database` flag, you can manually clean up:
+If you used `--keep-database` and want to clean up later, you can manually clean up:

 #### PostgreSQL